openid/openid4vp_ble/main.md

     * Default MTU size is 23 bytes and max is 512 bytes
     * 14 bytes are overhead cost per packet (MTU).
     * 0.226 ~ 0.301 Mbps (Mega bits per second).
 So data rate of ~0.10 Mbps
-[TLT: don't understand why the effective rate is 1/3 of the overall throuput given max MTU is 512 Bytes (to 14 bytes overhead)?]
-[TLT: should we also mention that the protocol isn't really a message exchange but rather the wallet setting and reading things?]

 # Protocol Flow Overview